Witten index of BMN matrix quantum mechanics: BMN index

-We focus on BPS excited states, which are given by acting creation operators of the BPS letters, the oscillators satisfying the BPS condition $\Delta=0$.
+We focus on BPS excited states, which are given by acting with creation operators of the BPS letters, the oscillators satisfying the BPS condition $\Delta=0$.
+The allowed values of $j=M^{12}$ differ by a half-unit between the bosonic and fermionic BPS letters: when $N_k-N_l$ is even, the bosonic letters have integer $M^{12}$ while the fermionic letters have half-integer $M^{12}$; when $N_k-N_l$ is odd, this parity assignment is reversed.
+Thus, on an individual $(k,l)$ BPS letter, one has $(-1)^{2M^{12}}=(-1)^F(-1)^{N_k-N_l}$, so $(-1)^{2M^{12}}$ agrees with the ordinary fermion parity only for even $N_k-N_l$.
+The extra block-dependent sign cancels in gauge-invariant words.
 The BPS letters are listed in Table~\ref{tab:BPS_letters}.